nixers-projects/urnn/README.md

 ### TODO

+* Turn the input of the network between [-1, 1] so that the training is faster
 * Get more data for the training
 * Test multiple color extracters and parameters for the training
 * Build the network in the opposite direction, from colorscheme to wallpaper